Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 • Create test cases based on different scenarios, both positive and negative, that cover the critical and high-risk areas.

-• Document the test cases and include information such as the objective, steps to perform the test, and expected results.
-To determine test coverage, I use different techniques, such as coverage analysis, and risk-based testing, to ensure that all the important functionalities of the software have been tested and that there are no significant gaps in the test coverage.
+To determine test coverage, I use different techniques, such as coverage analysis and risk-based testing, to ensure that all the essential functionalities of the software have been tested and that there are no significant gaps in the test coverage.
 The goal is to achieve comprehensive coverage while also balancing the effort and resources required to perform the testing.

 17. What tools and techniques do you use for bug reporting and tracking?